alex-rigos/Community-Enforcement/README.md

     ```

 ### 2.2.
 Typical installation time
-  After installing Julia, the installation of the required dependencies takets about 80 seconds.
+  After installing Julia, the installation of the required dependencies takes about 80 seconds.
 ## 3. Demo
 ### 3.1.
 Instructions
 #### 3.1.1.
 Set model and simulation parameters